Pamela Colman Smith: The Artist Who Brought The RWS to Life

 Pamela surrounded by examples of her art, along with her iconic signature.

-And, Pamela’s contribution to the RWS cannot be understated!
+Pamela was already a successful artist when commissioned by Waite to illustrate the RWS tarot.
 While Waite dictated the majors to her, Smith was given reign with the minors.
-Even though she was influenced by the Sola Busca, we can easily see where her vision and intuition took over to create the vibrant images we have today; images that paved the way for pretty much every tarot deck that followed.
-Smith also leaned heavily on the people, places and things she loved, as a way to bring life to the cards.
-For example, she was heavily involved in the theatre scene at the time, and as such, we see many nods to performance and consume in her designs.
-She had the remarkable ability of creating images that were not only personal to her, but also highly accessible to the collective.
+Even though she was influenced by the Sola Busca, we can also see where her vision and intuition diverged and took over to create the vibrant images we have today; images that paved the way for pretty much every tarot deck that followed.
+Smith also leaned on the people, places and things she loved, as a way to bring life to the cards.
+For example, she was heavily involved in the theatre scene at the time, and as such, we see many nods to performance and costume in her designs.
+She had the remarkable ability of creating images that were not only personal to her, but also highly accessible to the collective, making her a true visionary of her time.

+Smith may have been relatively unknown at points throughout history, but she is not a secret anymore.
+In fact, there is actually quite a bit of information out there about her life and legacy, so there is no reason not to know about her at this point.
 Pamela Colman Smith deserves a lot of credit for the work she did and luckily, many authors and historians would agree!
 So, if you’re new to tarot, or just looking to get a little more informed on the lineage of this incredible tool, and its artist, we’ve compiled a list of resources for you to explore.
-Enjoy!

 A sample of what you'll find in the Commemorative set.